bwt86/Data-Case-Study--Cyclistic-Bike-Ride-Share/ReadMe.md

 on how annual members and casual riders differ, why membership may be attractive to casual users, and how to use advertising and strategy to improve annual membership numbers to a number of stakeholders.
+(Data files used in this report can be found at https://drive.google.com/drive/folders/1pvL5nYz5-NNNqwqHScjXQ9BB9W3kqAZS?usp=share_link )

 ## Data Introduction